vbalalian/estore-analytics/README.md

 * A production-style data pipeline that processes millions of e-commerce events to generate customer analytics and business insights.
 * Built using modern data engineering tools (dbt, Dagster, BigQuery) to demonstrate scalable analytics infrastructure and best practices.
-* The pipeline automates data ingestion, transformation, and metric calculation for customer segmentation (RFM analysis), conversion funnel tracking, and churn identification.
+* The pipeline automates data ingestion, transformation, and metric calculation for customer segmentation (RFM analysis), conversion funnel tracking, churn identification, and other KPIs.

 ## Pipeline Architecture